 1 WAN Displays Internet connectivity.

 2 Menu Select to display the OLED main menu.

-3 Performance Select to display the and data of the LAN, WAN, and wireless connections.
+3 Performance Select to display the data of the LAN, WAN, and wireless connections.

 4 WPS Displays the WPS status.

 5 Date/Time Displays the routers date and time.

-6 DHCP Displays the DHCP status.
+6 Status Displays the device status.